Most Eco-Friendly Cities

 Reykjavik, Iceland

-• Geothermal Energy - Reykjavik utilizes geothermal energy for heating and electricity, significantly reducing its carbon footprint.
+• Geothermal Energy - Reykjavik utilizes geothermal energy for heating and electricity, making it one of the cleanest energy cities in the world.

-• Hydroelectric Power - The city also relies on hydroelectric power, making its energy supply almost entirely renewable.
+• Hydroelectric Power - The city also relies heavily on hydroelectric power, further reducing its carbon footprint and reliance on fossil fuels.

 Switzerland